dnaka91/mabo/book/src/guide/creating.md

 - Floating point numbers `f32` and `f64`: Numbers with fractions.
 In some programming languages known as `float`/`double`.

-- Strings `string`: Any form of text value.
+- Strings `String`: Any form of text value.
 Probably most common throughout programming languages, but they differ often in the encoding chosen.

   They are encoded in UTF-8 and never represent an invalid encoded string (or otherwise a payload is considered invalid or corrupted).

-- Bytes `bytes`: Raw bytes of an arbitrary length.
+- Bytes `Bytes`: Raw bytes of an arbitrary length.
 These can contain literally anything, images, binaries, structured data, and so on.
 The interpretation is up to the application.

 ### Collections